Ahhgust/PeptideLR/README.md

   * HG38_Clean
   * HG38
   * (any additional suffix arrays that you've built; if not, check your warning/error messages from the installation)
 * Second, test the calculator itself.
-From the PeptideLR/ directory, type:
+From the PeptideLR/ directory, type *`cd Example`
-  *`cd Example`
   * `lrWrapper.py -n HG38_Clean -a GRCh38Ref -l 1 -r -g -q -p NFE -d peptides.tsv `